 The organization will not tolerate any threat of physical violence to any person in this facility.
 If there is a threat of physical violence to an employee or visitor, the threat must be reported to the Manager, Supervisors, Job Coaches, or member of senior management.

 If the threat is determined to be valid, management will take the necessary steps to deny access of this person to the buildings.
-If it is another employee who issues the threat, employee will be subject to disciplinary action up to and including termination.
+If it is another employee who issues the threat, that employee will be subject to disciplinary action up to and including termination.

-If an armed, violent individual is in the facility, employees/clients should cooperate with that individual. client Police will be notified immediately.
+If an armed, violent individual is in the facility, employees/clients should cooperate with that individual.
+If it is an active shooter situation, employees/clients should vacate the building via the nearest exit.
+Police will be notified immediately.

 POWER FAILURE

 In the event of a power failure, all machines shall be turned off.
 The Emergency Power Lights will come on.
-All employees/clients will proceed to designated area to await further instruction by the Manager, Supervisors, Job Coaches or appropriate staff member.
+All employees/clients will proceed to designated area to await further instruction by the Manager, Supervisors or appropriate staff member.
 All supervisors and staff members are equipped with flash lights.
 The outage will be reported immediately to the appropriate power company.

 No smoking is permitted during this time.